 Some of the physicians involved in Tuskegee also took part in similar experiments in Guatemala, infecting prisoners and mental patients with syphilis in the mid-1940s.
 In 2010, then-President Barack Obama apologized for the experiments in that nation.

 In 1974, the government reached a $10 million settlement with the Tuskegee victims and their families and offered to provide medical benefits.
 The U.S. government ordered new guidelines to protect human subjects in government-funded research projects.

 Clinton announced plans in 1997 to create Tuskegee University’s National Center for Bioethics in Research and Health Care.

-Herman Shaw, a Tuskegee Syphillis Study victim, smiles after receiving an official apology from President Clinton on May 16, 1997.
-(AP Photo /file)
+Herman Shaw, a Tuskegee Syphillis Study victim, smiles after receiving an official apology from President Bill Clinton in 1997.
+Associated Press

 Study participant Herman Shaw, two days shy of 95, spoke at the White House the day Clinton issued the apology.

 “We were treated unfairly, to some extent like guinea pigs,” Shaw said.

 The last Tuskegee study participant died in January 2004.